skule/bylaws/bylaw-3.md

    1. The CRO shall have the authority to remove a DRO from their position at any time.
 1. The ORO and all officials of the elections process, including polling clerks and other designates of the CRO, must remain impartial during both the campaign and voting periods.
 1. The CRO shall inform all candidates of the appeal process at the end of an election and following any rulings.
-1. The CRO shall be overseen by the Speaker.
-1. The CRO shall not resign during an Election Period.
-1. The CRO shall only be recalled by a majority vote at a meeting of the Board of Directors.
-1. In cases of infirmity, death, resignation, vacancy, or other form of ineligibility of the CRO, the Speaker shall act as the interim CRO until a new CRO is elected at a meeting of the Board.
 1. Should the CRO judge that they are unable to exercise impartial judgement over one or more candidate(s) for a given election cycle, they may request that the Speaker assume the role of Interim CRO for matters involving said candidate(s) for the duration of the election cycle.
    1. The Speaker may choose to deny this request, in which event the CRO shall continue to exercise their full authority over the candidate(s) in question.
 1. In the event that the Speaker declares they are unable or unwilling to execute the role of interim CRO faithfully, the role of interim CRO shall be passed to a Director of the Board elected in a special election, which is to be held immediately after the Speaker is declared unable or unwilling.